Axisflow/SimpleScreenSaver/README.md

-# SampleScreenSaver
+# SimpleScreenSaver
- A Sample ScreenSaver
+ A Simple ScreenSaver